-The WellStar Student Health Clinic, 470-578-6644, Primary Care Clinics are located on both campuses.
+The WellStar Student Health Clinic.
+470-578-6644, Primary Care Clinics are located on both campuses.
 On the Kennesaw Campus, it is located at 3215 Campus Loop Road, across from the Austin Residential Complex on the south part of campus.
 There is also a clinic located near the residence halls on the north part of the campus at University Village, 1074 Canton Place, Kennesaw, GA.
-On the Marietta Campus, it is located in the Recreation and Wellness Center, Building S1.
-The clinics provide services to all KSU students.
-Alcohol and drug use and abuse programming is presented in conjunction with the Wellness Center.
-A guery is made regarding alcohol and drug use as part of the student's initial health assessment and is reviewed by medical professionals at the time of student's visit to the clinic.
-Medical professionals provide education regarding prevention and assist students with referrals for treatment in the community.
+On the Marietta Campus, it is located in the University Courtyard at 1000 Technology Way SE, Suite 1107.
+The clinics provide services to all KSU students who have paid the student health fee of \$51 per semester.
+Alcohol and extracurricular drug questions are completed during the history and physical portion of the exam.
+Medical professionals will assist students with referrals for treatment in the community.